telerik/xaml-docs/controls/raddatabar/main_properties.md

 * __BarBrushes__ - a Brush collection that is to be used with the bars.

-	The *BrushCollection* class is currently located in the Telerik.Windows.Controls.DataBars namespace so please mind adding a reference to it like so: "xmlns:dataBars="clr-namespace:Telerik.Windows.Controls.DataBars;assembly=Telerik.Windows.Controls.DataVisualization".Here's an example:
+	The *BrushCollection* class is currently located in the Telerik.Windows.Controls.DataBars namespace so please mind adding a reference to it like so: "xmlns:dataBars="clr-namespace:Telerik.Windows.Controls.DataBars;assembly=Telerik.Windows.Controls.DataVisualization".
+Here's an example:

 	#### __[XAML] Example 2: RadStacked100DataBar BarBrushes property__